NadireGh/burger/README.md

 # Eat-Da-Burger!
 The goal was to create a Burger App using Node Express Handlebars and our own ORM.
 It uses the MVC design pattern, Node and MySQL to query and route data to the app and Handlebars to generate the HTML.

+### Click this link to see the app : https://hidden-wildwood-81395.herokuapp.com/
 ## Technologies used

 * Node.js